gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 component appears in dark mode, with proper contrast, colors, etc.

 All styling should be done in seperate CSS classes if possible/practical.
-In general, this means that colors, padding, and related properties should be defined in a CSS class and used in a component using the className prop (See MUI documentation).
+In general, this means that colors, padding, and other styling properties should be defined in a CSS class and used in a component using the className prop (See MUI documentation).
+This should be done instead of using `style=...` or `sx=...` props inside of components (replace with the `className=...` prop).
 The only exceptions to this is if styling is done dynamically with some computation.
-For example the Clifton Strengths colored ring around the profile photo, or the sizing of the photo cropper for involvements and profile photo.
+For example the Clifton Strengths colored ring around the profile photo, or the sizing of the photo cropper for involvements and profile photos.

 All colors should reference a color from the palette, and consideration should be given for a switch to dark mode.
 You can find examples of usage of the --mui theme variable throughout the